Woutitit/woutitit.github.io/personal-improvement/workflow-productivity-improvement-and-inspirational-advice.md

 ## Patience is a virtue
 You need to learn to be patient in music production.
 The more you do it, the faster stuff comes of course but to find a good kick or a good sound or a good melody or tweaking the velocity/articulation to be super realistic or a good whatever you need to experiment and be patient.
 You really need to.
 Calm down.
 Sit down.
 Relax.
 Be patient and don't beat yourself up if you don't have it from the first time.
 It's often normal and this is where you need to be patient and calculated.
 Don't feel like this is a race and stuff.
 It's box with legos and you're building it at your own pace.

+Also with simply working on your track.
+You may get excited because it's turning cool but you need to calm yourself down and learn to just take a breather, not be too attached and simply work on the sections without being too emotionally invested in it.
+If you're too invested and impatient you'll not get stuff done because it won't sound as you want and you'll give up too quickly.
+So learn to calm yourself down and just take everything a step at a time and not attach yourself to a possible result that may or may not let you down.

 This is also about following streams and tutorials and looking up stuff or trying to compose according to a reference.
 Don't try get bored.
 Don't try to be immediately distracted.
 Relax and sit through it.
 It's normal for it to take a bit or for you to fail.
 It's normal.